MariuszFerdyn/ClaimsWebApp/README.md

 ## AADGuide-CodeSamples
 Code Samples for AADGuide

 ** This branch focus only on ClaimsWebApp  and deploy it to the App Service, that it is created as a part of the pipeline https://github.com/MariuszFerdyn/ClaimsWebApp/blob/master/.github/workflows/main.yml.
-After that just go to the Authentication Page and you can ADD Microsoft Entra Single Tenant or multitenant app. **
+After that just go to the Authentication Page and you can ADD Microsoft Entra Single Tenant or Multitenant app. **

 ### Description